jorgelmunozp/java-hola-mundo/README.md

 ## Description

-This project consists of the development of a casino games application
+This project consists of the development of a Hello World application

-* It was developed with JavaScript, Html, and Css in React Js
+* It was developed with Java with Spring Boot and Maven

 ***